top of page

 Eight local trainees have been attending one such training course led by the local provider, Everdon Outdoor Learning Centre

-The practical initial training was held at Brixworth Country Park and the practical assessment days will be held there too, later in the year.
+The practical initial training was held at Brixworth Country Park and the practical assessment days were held there too, later in the year.

 In between the practical days there are many hours of study and delivery of Forest School sessions to develop the necessary knowledge and skills to become a qualified Forest School leader.
 It’s hard work but rewarding, both for the trainee and those learners who can then benefit from regular Forest School sessions.